-In advancing ERM within the organization, we suggest organizations focus on three keys:
+In advancing ERM within the organisation, we suggest organisations focus on three keys:

-Key #1: Position the organization as an early mover.
+Key #1: Position the organisation as an early mover.

-When a market shift creates an opportunity to create enterprise value or invalidates critical assumptions underlying the strategy, it may be in an organization's best interests to recognize that insight and act on it as quickly as possible.
-The following questions apply to every organization: When the entity's fundamentals change, which side of the change curve will it be on?
+When a market shift creates an opportunity to create enterprise value or invalidates critical assumptions underlying the strategy, it may be in an organisation's best interests to recognise that insight and act on it as quickly as possible.
+The following questions apply to every organisation: When the entity's fundamentals change, which side of the change curve will it be on?
 Will it be facing a market exploitation opportunity, or will it be looking at the emerging risk of an outdated strategy?
-The organization attains time advantage when it obtains knowledge of a unique market opportunity or an emerging risk and creates decision-making options for its leaders before that knowledge becomes widely known.
+The organisation attains time advantage when it obtains knowledge of a unique market opportunity or an emerging risk and creates decision-making options for its leaders before that knowledge becomes widely known.